f5devcentral/xcwaapcdnguide/README.rst

 - A web browser to access the Console, attack the app and see the developer tools to test load time with / without CDN

 For Ansible configuration:
-- Linux-based system (or on Windows run Windows Subsystem for Linux) with configured Ansible binaries - follow the Ansible section of the guide.
+- Linux-based system (or on Windows run Windows Subsystem for Linux) with configured Ansible binaries - follow the `Ansible section </ansible>`_ of the guide.

 Create HTTP Load Balancer with Web Application Firewall
 #######################################################